 The municipality is having an arts and culture center which assists the community in art related work.
 However, the Centre is not fully utilized as there is no full time staff dedicated to the it.
-The center will be up facelifted in the next financial year.
+The center will be up face lifted in the next financial year.
+The municipality in partnership with SABC munghana lonene Xitsonga music award is proving to be a catalyst for sustainable arts and culture festival that has a potential of improving the lives of the local artist.
+The is a plan to make it an annual event that will celebrate the cultural diversity of the local people.